XShao0062/super-rotary-phone/README.md

    Output: `Your expected coordinate in degrees: (-185.12708333333333, -12.341805555555556)`

 ## citation
-This work is based on as Astropy package
+This work is based on as Astropy package.

 Titile: "The Astropy Project: Sustaining and Growing a Community-oriented Open-source Project and the Latest Major Release (v5.0) of the Core Package"

 DOI: 10.3847/1538-4357/ac7c74

      10.48550/arXiv.2206.14220

 arXiv: arXiv:2206.14220